andli/dadmin/README.md

 - 🎮 Player selector with auto-refresh
 - 🧪 Give items or apply effects via dropdown
 - 🌍 Simple global command buttons
+- 🧭 Teleport players to other players or saved locations
+- ⭐ Give XP levels or points in one click

 ## Requirements